ConQode/HSConQBoner/README.md

 # HSConQBoner
-A tool to edit bonemod files
+An useful tool to edit bonemod files for HoneySelect.

+The code can be compiled with:

+pyinstaller --onefile HSConQBoner.py